Who Might Experience Frozen Shoulder?

 What is Frozen Shoulder?

+The precise medical term is Adhesive Capsulitis of the shoulder.
 The cause in Western Medicine is unknown and Chinese medicine refers to it as “over fifty shoulder” simply because most suffers are over fifty years old who have stopped lifting their arm overhead.
 It complies with the old adage “use it or lose it”.
 But you don’t have to be over fifty and it may develop as the result of an injury.
+Many people use the term “frozen shoulder” to include any chronic condition where the range of motion of the shoulder is severely limited, like a rotator cuff injury.
+For the purpose of this article, I will include address the condition to include all conditions.

 The primary symptom is pain somewhere in the shoulder (often the front) or arm (often the bicep) when lifting the arm past shoulder height.
 The amount and type of pain varies between people but it may be significant enough to disturb sleep.
 Many people use anti-inflammatory drugs to relieve the pain.
 This is not a treatment and long-term use of these drugs damages your health and can actually impede tissue regeneration.
 Although it will most likely resolve itself in 2yrs some people suffer longer and surgery is an offered option.
 Don’t put up with pain like that!
 TCM can help you.